decentdao/decent-interface/docker/README.md

 You are gonna need to do is retreive a free alchemy api key from https://www.alchemy.com/.

-Once obtained, make a copy of the `docker/blockchain/.env.example` and name it `.env.local` and leave it in `docker/blockchain/` directory.
+Once obtained, create a `.env.local` in `docker/blockchain/` directory.
 Add your alchemy api key to the env variable `ALCHEMY_API_KEY`. see https://hardhat.org/hardhat-network/docs/guides/forking-other-networks.

 ### Build